Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Spectral topology and skin modes in non-Hermitian photonic crystals

-Let $D$ be a connected component of $\Gamma_1^c$ and assume that the assumptions in Theorem \ref{thm:ind_homotopy} hold such that $D$ is a principal gapped component with $\Ind(D)=0$.
-For instance, one may set $\displaystyle{D=\bigcap_{n=1}^\infty D_n^{e}}$ if the latter is connected.
 In this subsection, we study the topological index of a bounded connected component $D_n^i$ that is adjacent to the principal gapped component $D$.
 Our main result is that the topological index attains a jump when crossing the dispersion curve $\gamma_n$ from $D$ to $D_n^i$.
 We first give the winding number of the dispersion curve $\gamma_n$.